mohitthakur13/SafeAir/README.md

   Predictive Engine: As the groundwork for the basic data analytics has been laid, other predictive and recommendation services could be built on top.
  </li>
  </ol>

+ ## Documentation
+ Please find the project related documentation in the SafeAir_Docs folder.
+The files should be imported first to the google drive for reading and editing.